bluealloy/revm/documentation/src/crates/revm/handler.md

 ### InstructionTable

 Is a list of 256 function pointers that are used to execute instructions.
 They have two types, first is simple function that is faster and second is BoxedInstraction that has a small performance penalty but allows to capture the data.
 Look at the Interpreter documentation for more information.

-### Handle Registers

-Simple function that is used to modify handler functions.
-Amazing thing about them is that they can be done over generic external type.
-For example this allows to have a register over trait that would allow to add hooks to the any type that implements the trait, that trait can be a GetInspector trait so anyone that implement it would be able to register inspector related functions.
-It is used inside the `EvmBuilder` to change behaviour of the default mainnet Handler.

-Order of the registers is important as they are called in the order they are registered.
-And it matters if register overrides the previous handle or just wraps it, overriding handle can disrupt the logic of previous registered handles.